jesusherencia/Hints/UseCase_Annotation.md

 Great!
 No dependencecies from domain to outer layers.
 But AuthenticationUseCaseService won't be treated as a Bean in the Spring framework and no dependency injection could be done over this class.

-So we shall turn @UseCase a @Bean component.
+So we shall turn @UseCase into a @Bean component.
-We will do this in the application layer.
+We will do this in the application layer, where spring framework resides.

 ```java
 package application;